Chisomo-Chewele/Chisomo-Chewele/README.md

 - 👋 Hi, I’m @Chisomo-Chewele
-- 👀 I’m interested in C++ and nueral networks
+- 👀 I’m interested in C++ and neural networks
 - 🌱 I’m currently learning neural networks
-- 💞️ I'm a software development efficient in python,C++,C#
+- 💞️ I'm a software developmer efficient in python,C++,C#

 <!---
 Chisomo-Chewele/Chisomo-Chewele is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.